Ohio students arrested after 'hit lists' found at elementary, middle school

 The first incident occurred on April 19 when a 14-year-old female student at Eastern Heights Middle School was involved in a physical fight with another student.
 Afterward, the school’s principal found a “hit list” inside her backpack.
 The teenager was arrested after she made threats to “shoot up the school,” Costantino said, though he noted that teen did not have a gun at the time she was taken into custody.

 The student claimed she had written the list for someone else, Costantino said.
-However, he said police have not determined if her statement is true or not.
+However, police have not yet determined if her statement is true or not.

 Days later, on April 24, a 10-year-old girl at Franklin Elementary School was arrested after a knife was found in her backpack.
 She also allegedly co-wrote a hit list with a 10-year-old boy at the school who was also arrested.